Mystery Number In C++ - C++ Programming Tutorial

 3. Ensuring Input Falls Within a Valid Range

-Use loops to check the validity of the range of inputs.
+Utilize loops to validate the range of input values.

 Example